diegommm/adaptivepool/README.md

 would increase during an application-specific flow, then the statistics could potentially cause a lag in adapting to this change.
-A fair value for `maxN` (which depends on the application) compensates the resistance of statistics of large populations, allowing for faster adaptation to changes.
+A fair value for `maxN` (which depends on the application) compensates the resistance of statistics of large populations (e.g. long running programs, like servers or scrappers), allowing for faster adaptation to changes.

 The implementation decouples both type-specific operations as well as the decision on when an item is elligible for reuse with the `PoolItemProvider`